\emph{Ab initio} derivation of the crystal field parameters for lanthanide ions: The f$^1$ case: Introduction

-The mathematical formalism\cite{Stevens:1952a, AbragamBleaney, Rudowicz:2004a, Duros:2024a} underpinning the determination of CFPs utilizes the CF potential, $\vcf$, constructed from Stevens tensor operators $\okq$:
+The mathematical formalism\cite{Stevens:1952a, AbragamBleaney, Rudowicz:2004a, Duros:2025a} underpinning the determination of CFPs utilizes the CF potential, $\vcf$, constructed from Stevens equivalent operators $\okq$:

 Here, \( k \in \{2, 4, 6\} \) denotes the \textit{rank} of the operator, restricted to even integers due to time-reversal and spatial symmetry constraints.
 The index \( q \in [-k, k] \) represents the \textit{order} of the operator, analogous to the magnetic quantum number in spherical harmonics, and defines the orientation-dependent component within each rank.
-The $\bkq$ coefficients are the CFPs to be determined.
-The constants \( a_k^X \) are reduced matrix elements specific to the magnetic ion and $X$ manifold under consideration ($l$, $L$ or $J$).\cite{AbragamBleaney, Riccardo:2018a} These are tabulated\cite{Abragam:1970a} if not calculated on-the-fly, and are introduced to ensure consistency of the $\bkq$ values across the different basis-state representations \( X \): namely, the orbital basis $\lml$, the spin-free many-electron basis $\LML$, and the spin–orbit coupled basis $\JMJ$ (or $\jmj$ for one-electron cases).
+The $\bkq$ coefficients, hereafter referred as $B_k^q(\text{Stevens})$, are the Stevens CFPs to be determined.
+Within the point-charge electrostatic model, $B_k^q(\text{Stevens}) = A_k^q \langle r^k \rangle$, where the coefficients $A_k^q$ represents the geometric lattice sums and $\langle r^k \rangle$ are radial expectation values.
+In a given basis-state representations \( X \): namely, the orbital basis $\lml$, the spin-free many-electron basis $\LML$, and the spin–orbit coupled basis $\JMJ$ (or $\jmj$ for one-electron cases), \( a_k^X \) (Stevens coefficients) are reduced matrix elements specific to the magnetic ion and $X$ manifold under consideration ($l$, $L$ or $J$).\cite{AbragamBleaney, Riccardo:2018a} These are tabulated\cite{Abragam:1970a} if not calculated on-the-fly, and are introduced to ensure consistency of the $\bkq$ values across the different basis-state representations \( X \).